Earth Overshoot day – Who’s responsible.

 So perhaps by now the whole picture and awareness is painted clearer to you, although I accept there are many more far able to do that better than I am.
 I hope I’ve said enough for the purposes of introducing our LocalitEEE concept from EEESafe.
 This platform is designed and being designed from the ground up, to be citizen focused, incentivised and engaging for the things that matter to all generations.

 It may interest the reader to know that our concept won an award for it’s design in the iSustain awards, see the short video.
-It may further interest you to know we had an offer of up to £2m investment from Centrica to scale up our model.
+(You can see us at 4.40 secs) It may further interest you to know we had an offer of up to £2m investment from Centrica to scale up our model.
 They run British Gas, in case you were not aware.
 As a standard we are to White Goods, what they are to Gas Products.
 Rightly or wrongly, it was refused by us because I didn’t want to become part of the current system, the one that causes poverty and planetary challenges to this and future generations, demonstrable in the issues we see in Earth Overshoot Day and many Climate change sites due to over and inefficient consumption.

 Many people will today be more familiar with Bitcoin and many different digital currencies, most of which didn’t exist when the concept was devised.
 We always planned to introduce a Local Currency, dedicated to Volunteering and into a platform owned by local communities and for their benefit.
 Geared towards a Circular Economy model, but not owned by the people who have all the money, otherwise nothing was going to change.
 In recent years we’ve seen many organisations create currencies that you buy into, and like any stocks and shares your investment can go up and down in value so you may lose out as well as gain.
 Each currency is linked nowadays to an exchange system and Bitcoin will likely be the most well known and like many, are very volatile.
 So if you’re going to tackle Poverty as well as Climate Change, it should be through a risk based model where the gambling arena, normally at that level the domain of the rich but now available to the masses with supposed good things coming out of them.
 That may well be, but it’s not going to bring about the fundamental shift we need, and time is running short, if not gone.

 So why are we different with our proposed currency, the EEECoin?
 1. You don’t invest in it.
 2. It stays the same price.
-3. You don’t cash it in, which is what Centrica wanted.
+3. You don’t cash it in, which is what Centrica wanted us to do when we talked about their investment.
 No, instead we create it by giving 25% in cash and currency to the local CommunitEEE from transaction charges from the LocalitEEE Community Shop.
 With an online shop for every local electoral ward in the UK, (almost 9000) we can ring fence it and distribute regular issues of Cash and EEECoins to people where they live.
 This is voted democratically by you, the community member.
 You can buy it, but if you do we give 75% of the cash back to the community again, looking after the people who created it.
 Businesses in the local community can also be credited for selling their goods, food and services to the local community.
 They can even just purchase and the ring-Fenced Money and Currency will be used for local people, groups and charities.
 You choose, not some corporate company controlled by its investors and those who have perhaps more than they need for FSE!
 These are not our enemies, they are our partners and together we can adjust and balance for a fairer society together.

 Based on a Waste Prevention Model, materials are yours to choose to do what you want with, even when it does become waste.
 You can sell the sorted materials to the highest bidder and this through your own community owned receptacles, filled and emptied by you, the volunteers where you live, and who you work with in business where you live.